Vignesh-2109/AgroVision/README.md

-# APNI-FARMING
+# AGROVISION
-## A Modern Approach for Crop Health Monitoring and Maintainance
+## A Modern Solution for Crop Health Monitoring and Maintenance

-A multipurpose and multiuser supported platform which helps farmers to maximize their crop yield by preventing them from various diseases.
-A farmer will be able to know from which disease their crops are infected.
-Farmer can also get information about their cattle's possible diseases if they show unusual behaviour.
-The last is a personalised data record of crops for decision-making in future harvesting and knowledge of profit obtained on their yield per year.
+A versatile, multi-user platform designed to help farmers optimize crop yield by preventing various diseases.
+Farmers can identify the specific diseases affecting their crops and receive alerts about potential cattle diseases based on unusual behavior.
+Additionally, the platform provides personalized crop data records for informed decision-making in future harvests and insights into yearly yield profitability.

-## 🚀 About Me
-I'm a full stack developer and a passionate competitive programmer...

 ## Tech Stack